poult-lab/daily-word/english_words_ learning.md

 [n] {**BrE**}  "a person who is employed by a travel company to give advice and help to a group of tourists on holiday"

+#### 06/04.07

+01.snap /snæp/

+[adj] South Korea’s opposition party leader Lee Jae-myung was elected the new president in a snap election.

+"made or done quickly and without careful thought or preparation"

+02.tailwind /ˈteɪlwɪnd/

+[n] Tailwinds for Europe.

+"a wind that blows from behind a moving vehicle, a runner, etc."

+03.headwind /ˈhedwɪnd/

+[n] In contrast, companies that rely on consumer spending are likely to run into a very strong headwind.

+"a wind that is blowing towards a person or vehicle, so that it is blowing from the direction in which the person or vehicle is moving"

+04.fluctuation /ˌflʌktʃuˈeɪʃn/

+[n] Equities are typically best for the long-term - usually defined as a period of 5-10 years - This timeframe allows retail investors to better navigate market fluctuations and potentially benefit from higher rewards over time.

+"the quality of being unsteady and subject to changes"

+05.liability /ˌlaɪəˈbɪləti/

+[n] The company is reported to have liabilities of nearly $90 000.

+"the amount of money that a person or company owes"

+06.repay /rɪˈpeɪ/

+[v] to repay a debt/loan/mortgage.

+"to pay back the money that you have borrowed from sb"

+07.equity/ˈekwəti/

+[n] When you invest in an equity, you buy a share in a company and become a shareholder.

+"shares in a company which do not pay a fixed amount of interest"

+#### 06/05.04

+01.defamation /ˌdefəˈmeɪʃn/

+[n] Many called it “defamation” towards the idol!/YouTuber ordered to pay $36,000 to IVE agency over Jang Won-young defamation

+"the act of damaging sb's reputation by saying or writing bad or false things about them"

+02.order /ˈɔːrdər/

+[n] The names are listed in alphabetical order.

+"the way in which people or things are placed or arranged in relation to each other"

+[v] South Korean President Yoon Suk Yeol **ordered** the Ministry of Health and Welfare to significantly expand the number of medical school admissions to address the anticipated shortage of medical professionals, according to an official from the health ministry on Monday.

+"to use your position of authority to tell sb to do sth or say that sth must happen"

+03.mirage [ˈmɪrɑːʒ]  [məˈrɑːʒ]

+[noun] "an effect caused by hot air in deserts or on roads, that makes you think you can see sth, such as water, which is not there"

+[noun] His idea of love was a mirage.

+"a hope or wish that you cannot make happen because it is not realistic" -illusion-

+04.illusion  [ɪˈluːʒn]

+[noun] I have no illusions about her feelings for me (= I know the truth is that she does not love me) .

+"a false idea or belief, especially about sb or about a situation"

+[noun] Mirrors in a room often give an illusion of space."something that seems to exist but in fact does not, or seems to be sth that it is not"

+#### 06/06.04

+01.drought /draʊt/

+[n] London’s IPO drought deepens but could Trump’s tariffs shake things up.

+"a long period of time when there is little or no rain"

+02.proportion

+[n] The proportion of kanji in Japanese writing is estimated to be around 41.38%.
+This means that roughly 41% of the characters used in Japanese are kanji.

+"The proportion of one kind of person or thing in a group is the number of people or things of that kind compared to the total number of people or things in the group."

+03.deepen /ˈdiːpən/

+[v] China consumer prices slump again, deepening deflation worries as demand stays weak.

+"to become worse; to make sth worse"

+04.revive[rɪˈvaɪv]

+[verb] Samsung could revive 'control tower' to become more agile[ˈædʒaɪl].

+/Will new president revive Korea’s struggling film industry?

+"to become, or to make sb/sth become, conscious or healthy and strong again"

+#### 06/09

+01.enterprise /ˈentərpraɪz/

+[n] In general usage, **'company' and 'enterprise' can often be used interchangeably to refer to a business organization**.
+However, 'enterprise' can sometimes imply a larger, more complex organization, often with multiple operations or businesses under its umbrella./企业.

+"a company or business"

+02.entrepreneur /ˌɑːntrəprəˈnɜːr/

+[n] The entrepreneur at twenty-five is a different animal from the entrepreneur at fifty.

+"a person who makes money by starting or running businesses, especially when this involves taking financial risks"

+03.fuel /ˈfjuːəl/

+[n] solid fuel. "any material that produces heat or power, usually when it is burnt"

+[n] His remarks simply added fuel to the fire/flames of her rage."a thing that is said or done that makes sth, especially an argument, continue or get worse"

+[v] Uranium is used to fuel nuclear plants.

+"to supply sth with material that can be burnt to produce heat or power"

+[v] The helicopter was already fuelled (up) and ready to go.

+"to put petrol/gas into a vehicle"

+[v] Creatine is not cheap.
+If you're on a budget, quitting creatine can free up some extra cash that you can put towards other things, like new workout clothes or healthy snacks to fuel your workouts.

+/KFC, with 29,000 stores and 800,000 employees globally, is one of the world’s most extensive fast-food chains, opening a new location every three and a half hours.
+While it originated in Salt Lake City in 1952, its rapid expansion is now significantly fueled by **its presence in China**, opening its 10,000th store in comparison to its over 4,300 locations in the United States.

+/Seoul’s diplomatic shift expected to fuel China tourism surge.

+"to increase sth; to make sth stronger" -stoke-